OpeOnikute/opeonikute.github.io/posts/ai-journalism.md

 result = safe_qa_chain("Tell me about TechCabal")
 ```

-#### Existing Tools: Auto-RAG
+#### Existing Tools: AutoRAG

-If you need a quick and simple way to add get an LLM assistant for any existing content, Auto RAG might interest you [^9].
+If you need a quick and simple way to add get an LLM assistant for any existing content, AutoRAG might interest you [^9].
 You can use AutoRAG - a Cloudflare product - to build a simple chatbot that can answer questions about a website. *Disclaimer: Cloudflare is my current employer.*

 Teams would typically use this to help customers get answers to product questions or navigate documentation, but I can see how it can easily apply to writing as well.